 NAM: “You told me you were trying to book the One Love Cali Reggae Festival since it started 5 years ago.
 What were the first steps you took after deciding you wanted to play at the festival and has your strategy changed?”

 Justin: “I had a friend who worked for an alcohol company that sponsored the event and he knew the booking agent.
 I had my friend introduce me to the booking agent to begin our relationship.
 Over the years, I went early and helped my friend setup the booth at the festival so I could talk with the people running it.
 I emailed the booking agent a few months after the festival, letting him know we were interested in performing at the festival and sending him our EP, and I also purchased VIP tickets to the festival for 4 years in a row and went to network and support them.
 In the end, I got backstage and got to talk with the promoters and the managers of the bands.

 I supported the festival for years and now in turn, they are supporting us as artists by promoting our name on the flyer and having us get some street cred by being associated with the festival in the local reggae scene.
 It’s an honor to perform on the lineup with so many amazing musicians that we look up to.”

 “How far in advance do you typically begin contacting festival directors?”

 “A few weeks after the festival ends… and then send some follow up emails.
 I think they usually book about 6-8 months in advance.”

 Learning how to book festival gigs is something that takes a lot of time and dedication, but it can be done!
-If you need more tips for booking festival gigs, you can download this free ebook and learn about the best times to contact festival directors to give yourself the best shot at getting booked:
+If you need more tips for selling merch at your gigs, click to download this free ebook:

 “How do you choose which festivals you’d like to play at?”